AbdelRahmanTout/ButtonDiagram/README.md

 # ButtonDiagram
- A simple project to show up the button diagram of an array in normal width and random color
+ A simple project to show up the button diagram of an array in normal width and random color in javafx